Personal Journeys

 Painting, a language unto itself, becomes a way to speak all the incommunicable things found in these films and photographs that belong to a certain place and time.
 And in painting them, they become mine.

-Using the figure as a locus,my paintings investigate the complexity of relationships and the range of human emotion,delving into oppression,conflict and violence.
-The work chronicles a struggle which embraces despair,moves through the anger and ultimately arrives at revelation,proving that despite our fragility and vulnerability,we are capable of great courage and strength.
+Using the figure as a focus, my paintings investigate the complexity of relationships and the range of human emotion, delving into oppression, conflict, and violence.
+The work chronicles a struggle that embraces despair, moves through anger, and ultimately arrives at revelation, proving that despite our fragility and vulnerability, we are capable of great courage and strength.